 The financial statements have been prepared in accordance with the applicable United Kingdom accounting standards, including Financial Reporting Standard 102 section 1A small entities - 'The Financial Reporting Standard applicable in the United Kingdom and Republic of Ireland' ('FRS 102'), and with the Companies Act 2006.
-The financial statements apply the July 2015 amendments to FRS 102.
 The particular accounting policies adopted are described below and have been applied consistently throughout the current and prior financial period.